ZhaoweiTan/CS131-Project-Sample-Grading-Script/README.md

     ```shell
     python3 client_basic.py
     ```
-* Tested on both mac and linux; has not tested it on Windows
+* This script has been tested on both mac and linux; not tested on Windows
-*

 ## Resource and Acknowledgement
 - Thanks to previous-year TA, Wenhao and Patricia's code